jaydenlin11/3d-pathfinding-space-station/README.md

 ## Why This Project? 🤔

-I wanted to challenge myself with 3D pathfinding and command-line parsing while imagining a sci-fi escape scenario.
-It’s a mix of problem-solving and creativity—figuring out how to get back to the ship before the station self-destructs (or something equally dramatic)! 💥
+It's challenging with 3D pathfinding and command-line parsing while imagining a sci-fi escape scenario.
+It’s a mix of memory, runtime optimizing, time-complexity analyzing, problem-solving, and creativity—figuring out how to get back to the ship before the station self-destructs (or something equally dramatic)! 💥